 We are delighted to report that our work benefited more than two million people in 27 countries around the world in 2017.
 Results like these would not be possible without the effective management of significant resources, and we are grateful for the support of our donors, partners and staff.
 In 2018, we will be doing even more to bring hope to the world's most vulnerable people.

 In this review, we present a selection of some of our activities in 2017.

-program across 22 communities to reduce impact of natural catastrophes.
+A comprehensive disaster management program across 22 communities to reduce the impact of natural catastrophes.